-BTV is categorised by the IETS as a disease of cattle for which there is sufficient evidence that the risk of transmission through embryo transfer is negligible, provided that embryos were properly handled between collection and transfer (Category 1) (IETS 1998a; OIE 2008e).
+BTV is categorised by the IETS as a disease of cattle for which there is sufficient evidence that the risk of transmission through embryo transfer is negligible, provided that embryos were properly handled between collection and transfer (Category 1) (IETS 2010a; OIE 2010c).

 - International standards for processing embryos were based on a review by the Research Subcommittee of the IETS Import/Export Committee in 1991 of published experiments which investigated the risk of transmission of infectious disease through embryo transfer. - Safety of cattle embryo transfer procedures was upheld in subsequent reviews (Stringfellow and Givens 2000a; 2000b; Wrathall et al. 2006) and research updates by the IETS Health and Safety Advisory Committee (HASAC) in 2004 and 2007 (IETS 2004; 2007).
-However, all studies in these reviews were published before 1995, prior to emergence of BTV8, and none of the BTV serotypes evaluated (10, 11, 13, 17 and 18) caused clinical signs or transplacental transmission in cattle. - There are no reports of BTV transmission after commercial transfer of approximately 2.5 million cattle embryos between 1986 and 1997 or from earlier periods when washing procedures were less consistently implemented (Stringfellow and Givens 2000b). - In January 2009, a review presented to the Research Subcommittee of HASAC at the IETS Conference concluded that there was negligible risk of BTV transmission when in vivo derived embryos were processed according to IETS guidelines (IETS 2009).
+However, all studies in these reviews were published before 1995, prior to emergence of BTV8, and none of the BTV serotypes evaluated (10, 11, 13, 17 and 18) caused clinical signs or transplacental transmission in cattle.

+- There are no reports of BTV transmission after commercial transfer of approximately 2.5 million cattle embryos between 1986 and 1997 or from earlier periods when washing procedures were less consistently implemented (Stringfellow and Givens 2000b). - In January 2009, a review presented to the Research Subcommittee of HASAC at the IETS Conference concluded that there was negligible risk of BTV transmission when in vivo derived embryos were processed according to IETS guidelines (IETS 2009).
 Although the authors considered the recent evidence of transplacental transmission of BTV8, their conclusions were general and based on experiments undertaken with BTV before 1998.
 There were no references to published or unpublished experiments which investigated contamination of semen or embryos with BTV8.
-HASAC recommended that the IETS ask the European

-- Commission to conduct research which would provide evidence that BTV8 should remain a Category 1 disease for cattle embryos (IETS 2009). - Uncertainty about the effects of BTV8 on bovine embryos was acknowledged by the OIE General Session in May 2009.
-A provision in the Bluetongue Chapter to exempt products from BTV trade restrictions includes bovine embryos collected in vivo 'except for BTV8 (under study)' (Article 8.3.1 bis point 5).
+HASAC recommended that the IETS ask the European Commission to conduct research which would provide evidence that BTV8 should remain a Category 1 disease for cattle embryos (IETS 2009). - Uncertainty about the effects of BTV8 on bovine embryos was acknowledged by the OIE General Session in May 2009.
+A provision in the Bluetongue Chapter to exempt products from BTV trade restrictions includes bovine embryos collected in vivo 'except for BTV8 (under study)' (Article 8.3.2) (OIE 2010a). - Recent experiments with cattle embryos collected in vitro showed high rates of infection of hatched blastocysts exposed to BTV8 (Vandaele et al. 2011).
+Based on these results, the authors called for further research on the susceptibility to BTV8 of zona pellucida-intact in vivo derived embryos.